Tax reform: 13 things investors should know right now

-Here’s a quick snapshot of some of the changes that take effect January 1, 2018.
-And remember: Tax reform is complicated.
-Work with financial professionals you trust to help you sort out the impact to your own bottom line.
+Here’s a quick snapshot of some of the changes that took effect Jan.
+1, 2018.
+In short, it’s complicated.
+Work with financial and tax professionals you trust to help you sort out the impact to your own bottom line.

 1. Changes in retirement savings

-2. Lowers individual tax rates (for many, not all)
+2. Lower individual tax rates (for many, not all)

 Until now, you could claim a $4,050 personal exemption for yourself, your spouse and each of your dependents.
 Basically, it lowered your taxable income.
 That exemption was eliminated in the new tax bill in favor of increasing the standard deduction.

-7. Maintains exclusion for sale of primary residence home
+8. Maintains exclusion for sale of your primary home

-If you’re selling your primary residence, and you’ve lived there for 2 of the last 5 years, single filers can still exclude up to $250,000 (married couples up to $500,000) from capital gains taxes.
+Should you decide to sell your primary residence, and you’ve lived there for 2 of the last 5 years, single filers can still exclude up to $250,000 (married couples up to $500,000) from capital gains taxes.
 Wondering what that is?
 It’s a tax levied on profits you make when you sell for a price higher than what you originally paid plus the cost of upgrades other than simple maintenance and repairs.

-You can take a deduction for 2017 and 2018 if your medical expenses were more than 7.5% of your adjusted gross income (AGI).
+You can take a deduction for 2017 and 2018 if your qualified medical expenses were more than 7.5% of your adjusted gross income (AGI).
 Previously, it had to be 10% of your AGI.

-You can take a $500 credit if you support a dependent who is not a child – for example, a child 17 or older, an elderly parent who is ill or an adult child with a disability.
+Finally, you can take a $500 credit if you support a dependent who is not a child – for example, an elderly parent who depends on you for care, or an adult child with a disability.

-The final bill kept the Alternative Minimum Tax (AMT), but reduces the number of people who would be hit by it by raising the income exemptions to $70,300 for single or head of household, and $109,400 for married filing jointly or widow(er).
+The Act keeps the Alternative Minimum Tax (AMT), but reduces the number of people who will be impacted by raising the income exemptions to $70,300 for single or head of household, and $109,400 for married filing jointly or widow(er).

 The amount of money exempt from the estate tax doubles to $10.98 million for married couples.
 Since only 0.2% of all estates are large enough to be hit by estate taxes, this only applies to a small number of people.

 13. Eliminates the Affordable Care Act penalty for failure to buy health insurance

 What you can do now